apache/iotdb/docs/UserGuide/Cluster/Cluster-Setup.md

 * `iotdb-cluster.properties`.
 Some configurations required by IoTDB cluster.
 Such as replication number(`default_replica_num`), etc.

 For detailed description of the two configuration files `iotdb-engine.properties`, `iotdb-env.sh`/`iotdb-env.bat`, please refer to [Configuration Manual](../Appendix/Config-Manual.md).
-The configuration items described below are in the `iotdb-cluster.properties` file.
+The configuration items described below are in the `iotdb-cluster.properties` file, you can also review the comments in the [configuration file](https://github.com/apache/iotdb/blob/master/cluster/src/assembly/resources/conf/iotdb-cluster.properties) directly.

 * internal\_ip